seancoyne/seancoyne.github.io/source/_posts/2007-07-20-validatorcfc.markdown

 I just uploaded version 0.1.000.
 It is very much a work in progress and I welcome feedback.

 Take a look and let me know what you think.
-You can find it at [http://validatorCFC.riaforge.org](http://validatorcfc.riaforge.org) or at the download link below.
+You can find it at [http://validatorCFC.riaforge.org](http://validatorcfc.riaforge.org).

 Here is a rundown of an example usage: